computerguided/FCM/doc/BaseComponent.md

 To help with the first step, the `FCM_PREPARE_MESSAGE` macro can be used, which exposes a properly typed local parameter with the same name as the message which can be used to set the parameters.

-When all message parameters are set, the message can be sent, which can be done using the `FCM_SEND_MESSAGE` macro, with the second argument the optional index.
+When all message parameters are set, the message can be sent, which can be done using the `FCM_SEND_MESSAGE` macro, with the second argument the optional index (hence the use of the ## before VA_ARGS which tells the preprocessor to remove the comma before it if `__VA_ARGS__` is empty.)

 ```cpp
 #define FCM_SEND_MESSAGE(MESSAGE, ...) \